INTERESTED IN WORKING WITH MIKKEL?

 Anna and Cody met in college at NC State and were friends for a while before realizing there was a romance budding between them.
 She went to visit him when he was in school at a German university; it was the catalyst they needed to realize there was more than a simple friendship between them.

 Shortly after they started dating they realized they wanted to spend forever together!
-Cody proposed during Christmas 2018, with “Marry Me” in twinkle lights and a sparkly ring for the ultimate holiday gift and surprise by Anna’s parents’ house!
+Cody proposed during Christmas 2018, with “Marry Me” in twinkle lights and a sparkly ring for the ultimate holiday gift and surprise at Anna’s parents’ house!
 About a month later they found me through searching for images of Duke Chapel weddings online.
 And I was ever-so-grateful!

 I knew my personality matched Cody and Anna’s enthusiasm and kindness as soon as we spoke.
 And as we worked together for their engagement session at Sarah P. Duke Gardens and throughout their wedding I grew increasingly fonder of them and their families, especially Anna’s mom, Andrea, who I loved getting to know.
 I waited with anticipation for the big day, and to recommend A Swanky Affair for their wedding coordination, who I was elated to recommend to them.
 It was all better than I could have imagined.